How does the respiratory system work with the circulatory system

 zaidharis

-Our body has different systems which work together in one way or other.
-Here we are explaining the two systems i.e how does the respiratory system work with the circulatory system.
-The respiratory system and the circulatory system have a very close relationship and they interact with each other very closely because they need each other for the proper working in multicellular organisms like a human.
+Our body has different systems that work together in one way or another.
+Here we are explaining the two systems, i.e., how does the respiratory system works with the circulatory system.
+The respiratory system and the circulatory system have a very close relationship, and they interact with each other very closely because they need each other for proper functioning in multicellular organisms like humans.

-Do you know what is the respiratory system and circulatory system?
+Do you know what the respiratory and circulatory systems are?

 Yes, but please explain it.